stockphrase/no-silo/content/courses/workshops/locate-books.md

 2. Take a selfie with the book (or the hole where is should be, if it is checked out),

-3. Name the photo using the number next to your name: `1.jpg` or `18.jpg`,
+3. Name the photo using the number next to your name (ex: `1.jpg`, `18.jpg`),

 4. Send the photo to me [via this email](<mailto:alan@no-silo.com?subject=Find a book workshop>).

-- Please don't remove the book from the shelf.
+<span style="color: var(--due)"><i class="fas fa-exclamation-triangle"></i> </span> If you remove the book from the shelf, please do not reshelve it yourself.
+Instead, drop it off at the return window at the Circulation Desk.

 ### WR-003-06